 A young sea monster name Luca, who appears human on dry land, leaves his ocean home for a magical summer in the Italian seaside village of Portorosso with his new friends Alberto and Giulia.

 Moana is next in line to be chief of of Motunui... but she longs to know what lies beyond her beloved island.
 When a mysterious darkness threatens life in Motunui, Moana rediscovers her people’s wayfinding past and teams up with demi-god Maui to save the day.

-Stream Bethany Hamilton: Unstoppable, rated PG, on Netflix.
+Stream Moana, rated PG, on Disney+.
 Saving the Ocean with Carl Safina

 Carl Safina, founder of the Blue Oceans Institute, documents hopeful stories from the depths of the ocean, highlighting the ways humans

 have been able to effect change in these delicate ecosystems.
 Watch Saving the Ocean with Carl Safina, rated PG, on Amazon Prime.
 Sea of Hope